 Model Power System

-The Specifier may request that the manufacturer demonstrate the performance of its relay system by model power system testing.
+The Specifier may request that a relay system’s desired performance be verified by model power system testing.
+The proposed model must satisfactorily represent the Specifier’s power system.
 The Specifier has the option to require testing one complete system of a multiple order, accepting the test of a previous system, or testing every system.

-The manufacturer should provide details of the model power system with its proposal.
-Compliance with this part of the specification requires Specifier’s agreement that the manufacturer's proposed model satisfactorily represents the Specifier’s power system.
+Regardless of whether model power system testing is performed, the Specifier must also prepare a procedure for commission testing of the relay.
+An applications-based test procedure is the recommend approach to be used for commission testing.

 Operating Temperature Range